mark-watson/haskell_book/manuscript/gemini.md

 # Command Line Utility To Use the Google Gemini APIs

-This example is similar to the example in the last chapter but here we build a command line application, not a web application to use the Google Gemini LLM APIs.
+This example is similar to the example in the last chapter but here we build not a web application but a command line application to use the Google Gemini LLM APIs.

 The directory **haskell_tutorial_cookbook_examples/gemini_commandline** contains the code for this example.